 Cellist with numerous awards

-Petar Pejčić was born into a musical family in 2002 and received his first cello lessons at the age of four.
+Born into a musical family in 2002, he received his first cello lessons at the age of four.
 After his musical beginnings in Belgrade, he moved to Germany in 2017 to continue his education at the University of Music and Theater “Felix Mendelssohn Bartholdy” in Leipzig with Prof. Peter Bruns.

-At the age of nine Petar made his solo concert debut in Belgrade, after which he gave several concerts and recitals in Serbia, Slovenia, the USA, Russia, Switzerland, France, Germany, etc.
+At the age of nine Petar made his solo concert debut in Belgrade, after which he gave several concerts and recitals in Austria, Belgium, France, Germany, Switzerland, Slovenia, Russia, the USA etc.

-He was a participant in master classes with Jan Vogler, Franz Helmerson, Joseph Schwab, István Várdai and received important musical impulses from Mischa Maisky, Wen-Sinn Yang and David Geringas, among others.
+He was a participant in master classes with David Geringas, Frans Helmerson, Ivan Monighetti, Josef Schwab, István Várdai, Jan Vogler, and has received important musical impulses from Mischa Maisky and Wen-Sinn Yang, among others.

-Since 2015 Petar has been regularly partaking in the ,,Meisterschüler-Meister’’ masterclasses in Neuhardenberg (Germany) as well as the Moritzburg Festival Academy.
-As a chamber musician, he has performed with well-known artists such as Friedemann Eichhorn, Mira Wang, Pauline Sachse, Florian Uhlig and Antti Siirala.
+As a chamber musician, he has performed with well-known artists such as Friedemann Eichhorn, Pauline Sachse, Antti Siirala, Florian Uhlig and Mira Wang.

 Out of great passion to broaden his musical horizons came the special collaboration with the choreographer Jacopo Godani and the Dresden Frankfurt Dance Company.
-The resulting work “Hollow Bones” shows a new perspective on the relationship between musicians and dancers.
+The resulting works - "BACH OFF!" as well as “Premonitions of a Larger Plan”, show a new perspective on the relationship between musicians and dancers.

 In 2020 he assumed the role of ambassador for the Pablo Casals Foundation.
 He is a scholarship holder of the International Music Academy in Liechtenstein, the Yehudi Menuhin - Live Music Now Foundation, the Freunde Junger Musiker Foundation and the Dr. Hübner Foundation.
-In 2021 he received the Günter Henle-Scholarship of the Peter Klöckner-Foundation (in the Deutsche Stiftung Musikleben).
+Since 2021 he receives the Günter Henle-Scholarship of the Peter Klöckner-Foundation (in the Deutsche Stiftung Musikleben).